How to Play Dirty Santa: Rules, Variations, and Gift Ideas

 - Funny Gift Ideas for under $10.

-- Gift card extravaganza where participants all spend the same amount of money for cards at different stores.
+- A gift card extravaganza, where participants all spend the same amount of money for cards at different stores.

 Different Christmas Gift-Swapping Games